sanjana707/Image-Classification-using-AWS-Sagemaker/README.md

 # Image Classification using AWS SageMaker

+### Note: This is a guided project that I have created during Udacity's AWS ML Nanodegree program.

 This is a Dog Breed Classification Model.
 I have used AWS Sagemaker to train a pretrained model that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other good ML engineering practices.
 I have used the provided dog breed classification data set for this project.

 ## Project Set Up and Installation